cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-4.rst

 3. Verify that the robot is performing a trotting gait.

 **DELIVERABLE:** Take a video of the robot performing the trotting gait and submit it with your submission.
+This can be taken with Pupper on the stand.

 Part 6: Analyze and Improve Performance
 ---------------------------------------